febrianrachmadi/lots-iam-gpu/README.md

 ### 1.2.
 GPU Processing

 First of all, you should make sure that Nvidia's CUDA Toolkit has been installed in your local machine.
-Please install [Nvidia's CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) that compatible with your GPU and OS.
+Please install [Nvidia's CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) compatible with your GPU and OS.

 ### 1.3.
 Installing Required Libraries